 For all rendering intents, the PCS values are specified to be based on CIE colorimetry as defined in ISO 13655 for reflecting and transmitting media, and colorimetric measurement data chromatically adapted to D50 for scene capture and colour displays.
-It should be noted that ISO 13655 allows different backings for spectral measurement and colorimetric computation.
+ISO 13655 allows different backings for spectral measurement and colorimetric computation.
 Many users prefer to use a white backing for ICC applications.
-It should also be noted that the PCS values for the media-relative colorimetric rendering intent are scaled in XYZ relative to the media white point.
+PCS values for the media-relative colorimetric rendering intent are scaled in XYZ relative to the media white point.
 These factors are accommodated by the encoding part of the PCS definition.

-All PCS to data encoding transforms in profiles should be able to predictably process all values in the PCS, regardless of whether the values are outside of the data encoding gamut.
+It is recommended that all PCS to data encoding transforms in profiles are able to predictably process all values in the PCS, regardless of whether the values are outside of the data encoding gamut.